 Children’s Hospices Across Scotland, better known as CHAS, cares for children with life-shortening conditions and their families.
 We operate through our two hospices, our network of staff in hospitals, and our home care service in every part of Scotland.
-We know that better data will help us plan and deliver our services even better.

 This is an excellent chance to use and grow your skills and experience in:

 Providing support to children and families who need it most

 Designing and delivering new services which have a positive impact for children and families

 Developing and motivating others who want to do similar.

 Good at working with people, you will already have significant experience in grief and bereavement support, working with volunteers, and in local communities.
 Ideally, you will have some experience of working on a national level, or you might be ready to make that next move.
 If you are strongly motivated to make an impact for children and families, please read the job description.